 National 1-4 courses are made up of units and are marked and assessed internally by the school or college.
 To achieve a National 4, an additional Added Value Unit must be passed.
 Courses at this level are not graded but are classed as a pass or fail.

-National 5 courses include units that are marked internally by the school or college, plus a course assessment that is either marked internally, or externally by the Scottish Qualifications Authority (SQA).
+National 5 courses can include units that are marked internally by the school or college, plus a course assessment that is either marked internally, or externally by the Scottish Qualifications Authority (SQA).
 The course assessment consists of a question exam paper or coursework.
 Courses at National 5 are graded A to D or ‘No Award’.

 National 1-5, or their equivalent, are the usual entry requirements for non-advanced courses in further education and most Modern Apprenticeships.